 All MPOs in the San Joaquin Valley have standard public involvement procedures.
-TCAG has an adopted consultation process and policy for conformity analysis which includes a includes a 30-day comment period with a public hearing held during the period for public comments at the TCAG Policy Board meeting.
+TCAG has an adopted consultation process and policy for conformity analysis which includes a minimum 30-day public notice and comment period followed by a public hearing.
+A public meeting is also conducted prior to adoption and all public comments are responded to in writing.
 The Appendices contain corresponding documentation supporting the public involvement procedures.

-CHAPTER 6: TIP AND RTP CONFORMITY
+CHAPTER 6: TIPAND RTP CONFORMITY